loki7766/Lucid/README.md

 # Lucid
 DOWNLOAD ALL THE FILES TO RUN THE GAME.
-IGNORE .gitattributes  AND readme.MD FILES
+IGNORE .gitattributes  AND README.me FILES.